 This has been achieved through dedication and commitment to making our school a 'bully-free' zone.
 The aim of the award is to demonstrate that schools who are accredited it, take bullying seriously and only accept good practice.

-The award accreditation gives Parents/Carers and children confidence in our school's approach to bullying.
+The award accreditations gives Parents/Carers and children confidence in our school's approach to bullying.
+The Northumberland County Council regional Anti-bullying Accreditation is awarded in recognition of the work undertaken throughout school on bullying and the steps taken to ensure we are an anti-bullying school.